rajasegar/app-to-addon-migrator/README.md

 ...
 ```

-### Keep-tests-in-host
+### skip-tests
-If you don't want to move the tests to the addon initially to avoid the overhead use the `--keep-tests-in-host` or `--ktih` option.
+If you don't want to move the tests to the addon initially to avoid the overhead use the `--skip-tests` or `-st` option.

 ```
-atam component ui-component/button-component packages/engines/dashboards-engine --keep-tests-in-host
+atam component ui-component/button-component packages/engines/dashboards-engine --skip-tests
 ```

 This will move the tests from the original file structure to a new folder under the addon namespace